Really Simple Security offers two distinct approaches to Login Protection:

 - Enter the verification code as generated by your authenticator app and click Submit

-You can change the current 2FA method configured on your account at any point in time.
+Users can change their currently configured Login Authentication and 2FA method at any point in time.

-- Navigate to under Users -> Profile in the left-hand WordPress Menu, and scroll down the Profile page until you reach the Two-Factor Authentication section.
+- Navigate to under Users -> Profile in the left-hand WordPress Menu, and scroll down the Profile page until you reach the Login Authentication section.

 - Username: The user’s WordPress username